NikolaiRadke/JQ6500-rescue-tool/README.md

 3. Plug in your JQ6500-16p.
 4. After boot process (max 1 Minute), you can select **1** for **16MBit** or **2** for **16MBit**.
 Wait until the flashing process is finished.
 5. Unplug your device.
-6. Reboot to Windows.
+6. Reboot to Windows by pressing CTRL+ALT+DEL.
+Yes, reset.
+Don't forget to boot from Harddisk again...
-7. Plug in your device again and enjoy the funny Chinese interace :-)
+7. Plug in your device again and enjoy the funny Chinese interace :-) Congrats, your module is usable again.

 ### Linux